 Aston Martin called in ToolsGroup’s experts to tune its SO99+ engine, which had been at the heart of its spare parts operation for the past 10 years, to meet these new challenges.
 Nick Wilson, Senior Inventory Planner, Parts Operations, explains: “When our business was all UK-based, Heritage cars were set lower FTA targets.
 Culturally, British customers understood having to wait for bespoke parts for their classic cars.
 New international customers, however, expect to walk into a dealer and get these parts immediately.
 Since our board wouldn’t allow us to meet the new FTA targets by raising costly safety stock levels, we turned to our trusted partner ToolsGroup to review our situation.”

 If Aston Martin’s forecasting story was a Bond film, “Q” would now rise up through the floorboards with the latest high-tech gizmo to help 007!
 In our story, ToolsGroup (“Q”) implemented an advanced machine learning engine.
-SO99+ with Rulex is the first supply chain optimisation solution to embed advanced machine learning into daily demand and supply planning.
+SO99+ is the first supply chain optimisation solution to embed advanced machine learning into daily demand and supply planning.
 Maybe not as dramatic as an exploding pen, but a lot more useful!

 SO99+ uses these new categories to generate a more accurate forecast.
 Then, each day, SO99+ tunes the safety stock for all 80,000 SKUs, automatically reducing the inventory to take advantage of the improvement in forecast accuracy, before creating a replenishment plan to deliver the demanding new target service levels.